Kaltsoon/data-management-and-databases/slidev/03-introduction-to-sql.md

 - The learning objectives for this week are:
   - Knowing how to use **SQL Server Management Studio** to connect to the SQL Server RDBMS
   - Knowing how to use SQL Server Management Studio to execute database queries
-  - Knowing how to to create database tables using SQL
+  - Knowing how to create database tables using SQL
-  - Knowing how to to insert data into a table using SQL
+  - Knowing how to insert data into a table using SQL
-  - Knowing how to to retrieve data from the database using SQL
+  - Knowing how to retrieve data from the database using SQL

 ---